StevenMDixon/IJScript/Tips.md

 // what could d be? nobody knows! *its a... d = a*
 ```

-ternary statements are probably the worst offenders on the list of things you will read here.
+Reading through many style guides you will notice that Ternary statements are highly frowned upon.
+Most guides will say to exclude them and some guides will advise that you can use them but do not nest them.

 ### exclusive `&&`/`||`

 if you need quick if statements you can use `&&` or `||`.
-Javascript has this fun quirk where the second value in a comparision with these operators is always returned
+Javascript has this fun quirk where the second value in a comparision with these operators is always returned.
+This can be a valuable substitute for `if` statements.

 ```JavaScript